-- Number of senders and receivers in the multicast application session. - Mix of reliable and unreliable This attribute indicates whether the multicast application needs to send both reliable and unreliable data in the same multicast application session. - Reliability time This is the tolerable delay from the expected arrival time of a packet.
+- 1) Number of senders and receivers in the multicast application session. - 2) Mix Reliable & Unreliable.
+This attribute indicates whether the multicast application needs to send both reliable data and unreliable data in the same multicast application session. - 3) Reliability Time.
+This is the tolerable delay from the expected arrival time of a packet.
 It is closely related to delay-jitter.
 Some applications process data with a certain lifetime, after which the information becomes irrelevant to them.
-Although this type of application would rather receive everything, they tolerate some probability of losing data.
-Examples are most real-time applications and those that send state updates and periodically resynchronize send-ing the full state. - Delay bound This is an upper limit on end-to-end data transfer delay imposed by applications. - Open/closed session If the session is closed the application indicates the identity of the participants.
-On the other hand, if the session is open the application does not indicate who the participants are going to be, and in principle allows any system to join the session. - Known receivers This attribute indicates whether the application needs to know the identity of its receivers.
-Some applications need to know their receivers, for example, the case where a single receiver failure is sufficiently important for the whole session to be interrupted. - Synchronized start Some applications require that all participants (sender(s) and receivers) be present at start time. - Ordering The most usual ordering types required by applications are sender-based and total.
+Although this type of applications would rather receive everything, they tolerate some probability of losing data.
+Examples are most real-time applications and those applications that send state updates and periodically resynchronize sending the full state - 4) Delay Bound.
+This is an upper limit on end-to-end data transfer delay imposed by applications. - 5) Open/Closed Session.
+If the session is closed the application indicates the identity of the participants.
+On the other hand, if the session is an open one, the application does not indicate who the participants are going to be, and in principle allows any system to join the session. - 6) Known Receivers.
+This attribute indicates whether the application needs to know the identity of its receivers.
+Some applications need to know their receivers, for example, the case where a single receiver failure is sufficiently important for the whole session to be interrupted. - 7) Synchronized Start.
+Some applications require that all participants (sender(s) and receivers) be present at start time. - 8) Ordering.
+The most usual ordering types required by applications are sender-based and total.

-In order to produce a network service description, we attempt to relate the different application attributes and generalize their implications.
-First, the number of receivers is dependent on the type of session.
+In order to produce a network service description, we attempt to relate the different application attributes, and generalize their implications.
+Firstly, the number of receivers is dependant on the type of session.
 In open sessions the protocol should support a very large number (up to hundreds of thousands) of receivers, but in closed sessions the number might be much lower.
-Second, we consider that providing three types of per-packet reliability might cover most cases.
-These types are unreliable, time-constrained reliable, and reliable.
-Third, all applications have a certain delay bound, which should be preserved even for large and/or sparse groups.
-Finally, we have abstracted the requirements relating to open/closed session, known receivers, and synchronized start into three session types, described below.
+Secondly, we consider that providing three types of per-packet reliability might cover most cases.
+These types are unreliable, time-constrained reliable and reliable.
+Thirdly, all applications have a certain delay bound.
+This delay bound should be preserved even for large and/or sparse groups.
+Finally, we have abstracted the requirements relating to open/closed session, known receivers and synchronized start into three session types described below.

 In addition to the previous aspects there are some general service requirements needed by multicast applications.
 The absence of duplicated packets is generally desirable.
-A flow control mechanism that adapts to the effective network bandwidth is necessary in order to minimize packet losses.
+A flow-control mechanism that adapts to the effective network bandwidth is necessary in order to minimize packet losses.
 A related problem is that receivers can be heterogeneous regarding their processing capabilities and the characteristics (bandwidth and delay) of the path that connects them to the sender.
 The existence of just one slow receiver can slow down the communication to an extent that is unacceptable for the application.

-Based on these considerations, we propose a generic multicast service, supplied by a service provider by means of a specific protocol, to support multicast applications with the following service elements.
+Based on these considerations, we propose a generic multicast service, supplied by a service provider by means of a specific protocol, to support multicast applications with the following service elements: